vishnupadmanabhan/articles/_posts/2016-04-25-my-blogging-workflow.md

 - **_layouts**: Layouts folder houses all the layout files.
 The `default.html` layout file contains the base style which can be extended to a `posts.html` or `pages.html` file.
 These are the templates that wrap posts.
 Layouts are chosen on a post-by-post basisThe liquid tag {{ content }} is used to inject content into the web page.

 - **_posts**: This is where all your posts reside in markdown or textile format.
 Each post file has a specific naming convention.
-It is dat + the title of the post with words separated by hyphen (-).
+It is date + the title of the post with words separated by hyphen (-).
 For example this post is called `2016-10-25-my-blogging-workflow.md`.
 You get the idea.

 - **_site**: When a Jekyll site is built, it creates a static site within the sites folder.
 This folder is usually added to `.gitignore` file to avoid checking in.